We show you what to look for when comparing travel insurance policies to help you make the right choice.

 The key things you should look out for when comparing policies are:

 The benefit limits below apply to medical claims for 1Cover comprehensive policies.
-These can be used as a benchmark when comparing the medical benefit limits of other policies.
+These can be used as a benchmark when comparing the medical benefit limits and other benefits of other policies.

 |Overseas Emergency Medical Assistance||Unlimited||Unlimited|

 Includes Dental Expenses (per person)*

 The medical benefit limits for 1Cover policies refer to the following situations:

 Includes 24-hour emergency medical assistance, ambulance fees, medical evacuations, funeral arrangements, and messages to family and hospital guarantees.

 Cover if you are injured or become sick overseas, including; medical, hospital, surgical and nursing.